ketkiambekar/GPU-programming/README.md

 However, one uses CUDA while the other one does it using OpenMP.

 The folders contains all the requisite input and component files along with instructions on how to execute them on a GPU or a GPU cluster.

+These were a part of my Graduate Course in Data Science at NJIT